Contributing To Open-Source 101

 It's the last week of Hacktoberfest!

-In fact, it's 2 days left by the time I'm writing this 😄.
+It's two days left by the time I'm writing this 😄.

 Last year, I wrote an article about how I contributed to open-source for the first time.